How To Respond To "You're So Quiet!"

 Calling someone quiet is a bit of a social faux pas

 As you know, people often feel irritated, put on the spot, and insecure when they're called quiet.
-Anything that makes a person feel that way obviously isn't good form, which means that when someone points out you're being quiet, they're the one making a social mistake.
+Anything that makes someone feel that way obviously isn't good form, which means that when a person points out you're being quiet, they're the one making a social mistake.
 Hopefully that knowledge will help you feel more self-assured and like you're on the right side when you apply the ideas above.
 It's okay to affably blow off their observation, since they were being a little inappropriate by even bringing it up.

-If you get called quiet in a situation where it's fine to be that way, you can nicely educate the person about it
+If you get called quiet in a situation where it's fine to be that way, you can nicely educate them about it